-Using a backward stepwise procedure, three independent variables were removed from the model (manager, seniority, and gender), resulting in a regression equation with 3 independent variables that have estimated coefficients with corresponding p-values of 0.05 or less.
-Table 2, which can be found in the appendix, shows which variables were removed in each step, along with the p-values associated with their estimated coefficients.
+Using a backward stepwise procedure, three independent variables were removed from the model, resulting in a regression equation with 3 independent variables that have estimated coefficients with corresponding p-values of 0.05 or less.
+Table 2 shows which variables were removed in each step, along with the p-values associated with their estimated coefficients.